sathirak/bigwiki/README.md

 - /         :Landing page of the wiki, loaded by db data request
 - /wiki/    :Base wiki pages of the websites paths will be mixed case with hypens (ex: Egghead-Arc)
+- /guide/   :A single page for walkthrough, guide stuff of the fanbase
+- /docs/    :DOcumentation/ Manual of a fanbase

 ## DB structure